Canada opens 6Ghz band for Wi-Fi, tripling spectrum access

 The decision comes ahead of Canada’s long-awaited 3500Mhz spectrum auction in June, which will support the country’s telecoms companies in expanding their 5G capabilities.

-Some 24 companies are eligible to bid, including Bell Inc (BCE.TO), Telus Corp (T.TO), Rogers Communications Inc (RCIb.TO) and Cogeco Communications Inc (CCA.TO).
-Shaw Communications Inc , which is in talks to be acquired by Rogers, did not apply and is not eligible to bid.
+Some 24 companies are eligible to bid, including Bell Inc, Telus Corp, Rogers Communications Inc and Cogeco Communications Inc. Shaw Communications Inc, which is in talks to be acquired by Rogers, did not apply and is not eligible to bid.

 Our Standards: The Thomson Reuters Trust Principles.